Sophrinix/skycow-privacy-policy/README.md

 Contact Us

-If you have any questions or concerns about this privacy policy or our practices, please contact us at [insert contact information].
+If you have any questions or concerns about this privacy policy or our practices, please contact us at sirdoxieholdingsllc@gmail.com.
 We will do our best to address your concerns in a timely and satisfactory manner.

 Effective Date